 Democrat Sheldon Whitehouse of Rhode Island is likely the largest shareholder in AT&T on the Senate side, with up to $115,000 held by his household in three investments and income of up to $7,500 last year from the stock.
 He is the second-most senior Democratic member of the Judiciary Committee’s Subcommittee on Privacy, Technology, and the Law.

 The two Senate Democratic members of the communications subcommittee invested in AT&T are Gary Peters of Michigan, with up to $100,000 invested and up to $3,500 in income in 2020, and Jacklyn Rosen of Nevada, with shares valued at a maximum of $100,000 and with up to $5,000 in income last year through a joint investment.
 Peters is a Senate co-sponsor of the Broadband Infrastructure Finance and Innovation Act of 2021, introduced by subcommittee chair Ben Ray Luján of New Mexico, which is the bill seeing the most AT&T lobbying activity so far this year.
 Republican subcommittee member Shelley Moore Capito owns up to $15,000 in AT&T, as does her spouse.

-Rep. Alexandria Ocasio-Cortez, who is one of the members of Congress supporting bills to compel senators and representatives to transition their stock holdings to diversified funds or blind trusts upon taking office, said recently that it’s a “very uphill battle to pass” measures like the Ban Conflicted Trading Act.
+Rep. Alexandria Ocasio-Cortez, a co-sponsor of the Ban Conflicted Trading Act, said recently that it’s a “very uphill battle to pass” measures to reduce financial conflicts of interest.
 Earlier this year, a committee controlled by Speaker Pelosi did not allow full House votes on three legislative items that would have banned members from transacting in individual company stocks, including two with bipartisan support.

 In the wake of the OAN revelations, tech journalist Karl Bode wrote of AT&T: